 - Reindeer Pretzels

 - Crockpot Candy

 - Christmas Fudge

 If you gave this recipe for Homemade Peppermint Bark a try, I would love for you to leave a comment and review below.

 - ½ teaspoon peppermint extract

 - ½ cup crushed peppermint candy canes divided (about 8 candy canes)

 - Line a large baking sheet with parchment paper or a silicone mat.

-- Unwrap 8 candy canes and place them into a heavy-duty sandwich bag and crush them using a rolling pin or heavy cup.
+- Unwrap 8 candy canes, place them into a heavy-duty sandwich bag, and crush them using a rolling pin or heavy cup.
 Remove 2 tablespoons of the candy canes and set aside.

 - Place the dark or semisweet chocolate chips in a medium heat-safe bowl and microwave in 30-second intervals, stirring between each interval, until melted.
 Stir until smooth.